-HOD_Physiology Dr. Muthu Prathiba K
+HOD_Physiology Dr. Muthu Prathibha K

 Professor and Head